[VIDEO] Laser Acupuncture Improves Implantation Success Rates | FAQs, Study Results, and A Personal Story

-When I went through IVF, I would have done anything to improve my chances for success…
+When I went through in vitro fertilization, or IVF, I would have done anything to improve my chances for success…

 Run with the bulls?
 Absolutely.